IBM-Bluemix-Docs/simulated-instrument-analytics/examples.md

 ### Computing multiple analytics on an instrument

 Perhaps your use case requires multiple analytics to be computed on one or more instruments.
 To do so, use a POST request.
-Replace `api-key` with your service key.
+Replace `api-key` with your service key, and `instance-id` with your UUID.
 The following example shows a request for the computation of multiple analytics on a single financial instrument, which is specified by its instrument identifier:

 ```
-curl -X POST https://us-south.sia.cloud.ibm.com/v2/simulate -H "X-ibm-api-key : <api-key>" -H "Content-Type:application/json"  -d '{ "id-list": [{ "id": "IBM", "type":"ric" }],"analytics" : ["Price","Delta"]}'
+curl -X POST https://us-south.sia.cloud.ibm.com/v2/simulate -H "Authorization-api-key:<api-key>" -H "Authorization-instance-id:<uuid>" -H "Content-Type:application/json"  -d '{ "id-list": [{ "id": "IBM", "type":"ric" }],"analytics" : ["Price","Delta"]}'
 ```
 {:codeblock}